 This statute of limitations can help you get the answers you need and make the most of your claim.
 That’s because evidence degrades over time, becoming less clear or even becoming lost.
 For example, skid marks may wear away over time, and road or car damage may be repaired.
 Acting as soon as possible means fresher evidence and an accident that’s fresher on the minds of all involved.
 That makes a big difference when you’re preparing to sue.

 The city of Dallas saw 36,862 total crashes in 2019.
-Of those, it’s estimated that more than 12,000 contributed to some sort of injury for the occupants.
+Of those, it’s estimated that more than 12,000 were motor vehicle accidents that contributed to some sort of injury for the occupants.
 Although only a percentage of those accident-related injuries would be considered serious, car accidents still accounted for 185 fatalities during the same year.
 And that doesn’t even touch on the rest of Texas.

 A car accident can be caused by a variety of different influences.
 Sometimes, external factors, such as inclement weather, are the real culprits.
 In other instances, however, human factors, such as negligence, are decisive in the cause of the accident.